-Positive forms of behavior-specific praise can take a larger role in your child’s life and help you improve their behavior in school and at home, so if you’re interested in how this works, be sure to check out my course Parenting: The Lesson We All Missed.
+Positive forms of behavior-specific praise can take a larger role in your child’s life and help you improve their behavior in school and at home, so if you’re interested in how this works, be sure to check out my blog post on praise.

 TL;DRThere's many great and supportive pet names you can give your child to help them develop a strong self-image as well as healthy lifelong habits.
 Unfortunately, there's also pet names that can be very damaging.
 Click To Tweet

 There’s many great and supportive ways to praise your kiddo to help them develop a strong self-image as well as healthy lifelong behavior.
 Unfortunately, there’s also forms of praise that can damage your child’s image of who they are.
 Don’t worry if you’ve been using one of these potentially damaging pet names.
 It’s never too late to switch it up!
 It might surprise your kiddo at first, but I’m sure they’ll come to enjoy pet names and praise based on their positive traits.

 And don’t forget!
 If you’re interested in how praise (and rewards) can take on a larger role in your child’s life and help you improve not only your parent-child relationship, but also their behavior in school and at home, be sure to check out my related goodies for you.